Construction Site Accidents

 While early developments of material handling equipment can be traced back to the mid-1800's, by the post-war era more efficient methods for storing and moving products in warehouses were being implemented.
 Warehouses needed more mobile forklifts that could reach even greater heights.
 In response to this need, newer forklift models were designed to fit the mold.
 By 1956, Toyota had introduced its first forklift model, the Model LA, in Japan, and they ultimately sold their first forklift in the United States in 1967.

-Sustaining Forklift Injuries
+Preventing Forklift Injuries

 According to the Occupational Safety & Health Administration (OSHA), forklift overturns are the leading cause of fatalities involving forklifts and represent about 25% of all forklift-related deaths.
 OSHA discusses how powered industrial trucks and forklifts are used in many industries, primarily for the purpose of moving materials.
 They are also used to raise, lower, or remove large objects or a number of smaller objects that rest on pallets, boxes, crates, or other containers.